 The following standards are applicable to the uses and activities listed in Section 17.43.050.
-The following standards are applicable in all areas under the wetlands overlay zone.
+The following standards are applicable in all areas under the Wwetlands Oeverlay zone.

 - A. General Standards.
-Uses and activities in wetlands and in wetland buffer areas are subject to the following general standards: - 1.
+Uses and activities in protected wetlands and in wetland buffer areas are subject to the following general standards: - 1.
 The proposed uses and development comply with the applicable requirements in this title unless modified as provided in this chapter. - 2.
-Uses and activities in wetlands or wetland buffer areas may be approved only after the following list of alternative actions, listed from highest to lowest priority, have been considered: - a.
+Uses and activities in wetlands or wetland buffer areas may be approved only after the following list of alternative actions, listed from highest to lowest priority, have been considered:

+- a.
 Avoiding the wetland and wetland buffer areas entirely and locating uses and activities on upland portions of the property. - b.
-When development within a wetland and/or wetland buffer is proposed, the applicant shall demonstrate how the affected land area is minimized by utilizing design options to reduce building coverage, multistory construction, impervious surface area, grading, and similar actions to the extent possible while properly accommodating the proposed use or activity. - c.
-Where a use or activity must be located in either the wetland or the wetland buffer, preference shall be given to the location of the use or activity in the wetland buffer.

-- 3. Valid permits from the US Army Corps of Engineers and from the Oregon Department of State Lands, or written proof of exemption from these permit programs, must be obtained before any of the following activities occur in wetlands:

-- a.
-Placement of and amount of fill;

-- b.
-Construction of any pile-support structure;

-- c.
-Excavation (any amount);

-- d.
-Compensatory mitigation;

-- e.
-Wetland restoration; and

-- f.
-Wetland enhancement.

-- 4. Where a wetland is identified by the Cannon Beach LWI as riverine, uses and activities are also subject to the requirements of Chapter 17.71, stream corridor protection.
-If the riverine mapping only encompasses the active channel (i.e., no wetlands are present), then only Chapter 17.71 applies.
+When development within a wetland and/or wetland buffer is proposed, the applicant shall demonstrate how the affected land area is minimized by utilizing design options to reduce building coverage, such as multistory construction, reducing impervious surface area, grading, and similar actions to the extent possible while properly accommodating the proposed use or activity. - c.
+Where a use or activity must be located in either the wetland or the wetland buffer, preference shall be given to the location of the use or activity in the wetland buffer. - 3.
+Valid permits from the US Army Corps of Engineers and from the Oregon Department of State Lands, or written proof of exemption from these permit programs, must be obtained before any of the following activities occur in wetlands: - a.
+Placement of and any amount of fill; - b.
+Construction of any pile-support structure; - c.
+Excavation (any amount); - d.
+Compensatory mitigation; - e.
+Wetland restoration; and - f.
+Wetland enhancement. - 4.
+Where a protected wetland is identified by the Cannon Beach LWI as riverine, uses and activities are also subject to the requirements of Chapter 17.71, stream corridor protection.
+If the riverine mapping only encompasses the active channel (i.e., no wetlands are present), then only Chapter 17.71 applies. - 5.
+Where wetlands occur below the Ordinary High Water Line (or Mark) of the stream, the buffer shall be determined according to the requirements of Chapter 17.71, stream corridor protection.